cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 The following scenario describes how to use the CLI to upload the Nodecellar blueprint.

-If you have downloaded cloudify-nodecellar-example from github and want to use that specific blueprint for your IaaS, you can run one of the these:
+If you have downloaded cloudify-nodecellar-example from github and want to use that blueprint for your specific IaaS, the appropriate command from the following:

   {{% gsInitTab %}}
+  **OpenStack**

   {{% gsTabContent "OpenStack" %}}
   {{< gsHighlight  bash >}}